sumpfork/dominiontabs/README.md

 `docker build . -t dominiontabs`

-Once you have the `dominiontabs` container you can run it from your CLI and pass it arguments like so:
+Once you have the `dominiontabs` container you can run it from your CLI and pass it arguments like so, mapping the local directory to where the script will run so you can use local fonts and access the output file (example produces German dividers for Seaside 2nd edition):

-`docker run dominiontabs`
+`docker run -v .:/app dominiontabs --language=de --expansions=seaside2ndEdition`

 <!--TODO update this doc to pull pre-built images from GitHub once those are set up-->